jessegyger/gcoder/README.md

   - Render Limit: Controls how many lines of G-code are rendered at once.

 - **Interact:**
-  - Search: Search for G-code commands or by layer.
+  - Search: Search anything or by specific layer delimiter.
 Use Enter to go to the next match, Shift + Enter for the previous match.
   - Measurement: Click on two points in the 3D visualization to measure distances in XY and Z planes.
   - Search Slider (Far right scroll bar): A vertical slider that lets you jump to specific search terms by scrolling.